 Porter & Stout

 The two types of beer confuse many people because of their similarities.
-First is color, because of black hops as the main raw material for the production process, both Porter and Stout are mysterious and special black color.
+First is color, because of dark hops as the main raw material for the production process, both Porter and Stout are mysterious and special dark color.
 The next characteristic is that both use carefully roasted and slowly fermented barley to create a rich and unforgettable flavor.

 With Porter alone, it is mixed with malt so it is lighter in color, but it is difficult for the naked eye to distinguish colors from Stout.
 At the same time, Porter brings the sweet aroma of delicate, carefully selected hops to suit, with an alcohol content of 4% - 7% to bring the most delicious flavor.